DCC-Lab/RayTracing/tutorial/article.md

 ### Rays through optical elements

-For completeness, we start with a very compact introduction to the ray matrix formalism to avoid.
+For completeness, we start with a very compact introduction to the ray matrix formalism.
 The ABCD matrix formalism (or ray matrices) allows a ray (column vector) to be transformed from one reference plane to another through different optical elements (represented by matrices).
 A ray is defined as :
 $$
 \mathbf{r} \equiv \Biggl[ \begin{matrix}
 y \\